ArBITRAL/AErlang/README.md

 At the top-level directory:
 rebar compile

+### startup

+Start erl passing the path to ebin/ directory of aerl:

+erl -pa aerl/ebin

+Start aerl:

+    aerl:start().

+This will start mnesia first and then components process registry, message broker

 ### Registering process's attribute environment
-Start AErlang in your application by calling function start/0 from aerlang module:

-    aerl:start().

-This will start mnesia first and then aerlang

 AErlang processes are normal Erlang one but they need an attribute environment in the form of either a proper list or a map, for example: